File information

 Players traveling in the Frontier get all port dues paid by Constellation.
 You’ll see a unique message when this happens.

-Starstations and staryards are now fully integrated and perform maintenance for significantly less than terrestrial ports.
+Starstations and staryards will perform maintenance and fuel for significantly less than terrestrial ports.

 And of course, that’s all before the reputation system comes into play.
 The interplay between this system and shipbuilding is the main ‘gameplay element’ of the mod as your choices directly impact your financial situation - a savvy player with the right connections can still turn a profit running space semis, but make the wrong choices and fail to plan properly and even the Frontier will become burdensome to maintain.